 But if we’re talking ease of use, MailChimp takes this one.
 It is great for marketers who are just starting and getting acquainted with the software.
 The drag-and-drop feature is super easy to use and allows you to rearrange images and text just the way you like them.

-The built-in photo editor is also great as it allows you to tweak your images rather than having to learn and use dedicated photo-editing software.
-Their file manager helps users organize their pictures and other documents so you can access it while working on your template.
+The built-in photo editor is also great as it allows you to tweak your images rather than learn and use dedicated photo-editing software.
+Their file manager helps users organize their pictures and other documents so you can access them while working on your template.
 MailChimp offers 30 fields to choose your sign-up forms from; these are included alongside the email address to capture even more data.

 AWeber is also the right choice for beginners.
 All they need to do is choose a template and input the content.
 AWeber has a massive library of templates, with over 700 templates available to use.
 Or, if you feel like it, you can pay to have your template designed just for you.

-Simplicity, ease of use, and low-cost make MailChimp takes this one.
+Simplicity, ease of use, and low cost make MailChimp takes this one.

 All your work on the marketing strategy and design of the email is worth next to nothing if the email is thrown in the spam folder at the end, right?